 Our Undergraduate Research Ambassadors

-Abigayle is a sophomore studying Aerospace Engineering at Iowa State University.
+Abigayle is a junior studying Aerospace Engineering at Iowa State University.
 She aspires to earn a PhD and continue to pursue a dynamic research career, exploring machine learning concerning demand-response for smart energy grids.
-Currently, Abigayle studies various issues pertinent to energy opportunities within global sustainability, such as electrical grid stability and renewable energy systems.
-Her research began early in her academic career through the First Year Honors Mentor Program where she participated in experimental work in the Iowa State University Wind Tunnels.
-This soon lead to an REU through Purdue University and the National Renewable Energy Laboratory with diverse teams addressing the growing threat of climate change.
-Her research portfolio has become diverse working with nanosurfaces and superhydrophobic coatings, performing particle image velocimetry (PIV) and other advanced flow diagnostic methods, and utilizing computational fluid dynamics (CFD) to explore complex flow fields.
+Currently, Abigayle studies various issues pertinent to energy opportunities within global sustainability, such as electrical grid stability and renewable energy resource availability.
+Her research began early in her academic career through the First-Year Honors Mentor Program, where she participated in experimental work in the Iowa State University Wind Tunnels.
+This soon led to an REU through Purdue University and the National Renewable Energy Laboratory with diverse teams addressing the growing threat of climate change.
+Her research portfolio has become diverse with machine learning and data analytics for resource analysis, particle image velocimetry (PIV), and utilizing computational fluid dynamics (CFD) to explore complex flow fields.

 Have a question about undergraduate research with Aerospace Engineering?
 Ask Abigayle!

-Have a question about undergraduate research in Chemical Engineering or Environmental Studies?
-Ask Nicholas!
+Have a question about undergraduate research with Anthropology or Biology?
+Ask Courtney!